danger/danger/README.md

 Some quick links: [Guides Index](http://danger.systems/guides.html), [DSL Reference](http://danger.systems/reference.html), [Getting Started](http://danger.systems/guides/getting_started.html) and [What does Danger Do?](http://danger.systems/guides/what_does_danger_do.html).

+Sidenote: There is a [pure JS version](https://github.com/danger/danger-js) in the works, it's at the point where it can fail your build but that's about it for now, would love help there if it interests you.

 ## I'm here to help out!

 Brilliant.
 So, let's get you set up.